 Our Talent Acquisition All-Star, Shannon, pulled together her most successful focus group questions to bring back to your team.

 You can pull specific words and phrases directly from your employee focus group sessions that shape your tagline, values, and key messaging.

 Hopefully, you’ll be able to pull the most important messaging from the great conversations you’ve had in the employee-led focus groups.

 Now, it’s time to work this change from top-down.
 Depending on the size of your organization, members joining your branding task force can vary from the CEO to your team lead.
-This is your chance to present your findings from the employee focus groups and the core messaging your team wrote, getting enthusiastic feedback from your higher-ups.
+This is your chance to present your findings from the employee resource groups and the core messaging your team wrote, getting enthusiastic feedback from your higher-ups.

 Involving leadership this early on in the process will establish one of your stellar employee brand ambassadors and ensure that your messaging stays connected.